benes-michl/frontend-devstack/readme.md

 ## Our philosophy

-- If a component already exists in Bootstrap 5, we don't make it from scratch, we modify the existing component. (https://getbootstrap.com/docs/5.0/getting-started/introduction/)
+- If a component already exists in Bootstrap 5, we don't create it from scratch, we modify the existing component. (https://getbootstrap.com/docs/5.0/getting-started/introduction/)
 - For creating custom components we respect the BEM method (http://getbem.com/introduction/)
 - Every website is responsive.
 We respect the 'mobile first' method from the base of Boostrap 5.
 - We use SVG format for all icons.
 We never use webfont.
 - HTML and CSS are indented by 4 spaces.
 The .editorconfig file is used for this purpose.
 - All pages are 100% valid (https://validator.w3.org/).
-    Errors/warnings caused by external code (e.g. iframes with Google map etc.) are fine.
+    Errors/warnings caused by external code (e.g. iframes with Google map etc.) are allowed.
-- Class names are not renamed "banner", "adv", "b4n3r", etc. Adblock may then evaluate them as advertising and hide them.
+- We don't use words like "banner", "adv", "b4n3r" to name CSS classes.
+Adblock may then recognize them as advertising and hide them.
 - Links pointing outside the web (e.g. social network icons) are directed to a new window.
+- We use English to name the classes, ids, methods, etc.

 ## Browsers and devices